The IMF's Precautionary and Liquidity Line (PLL)

 - Is currently implementing—and has a track record of implementing—sound policies

-- Is committed to maintaining sound policies in the future
+- Remains committed to maintaining sound policies in the future

-Qualification for the PLL is assessed in the following five broad areas: (i) external position and market access; (ii) fiscal policy; (iii) monetary policy; (iv) financial sector soundness and supervision; and (v) data adequacy.
-While requiring strong performance in most of these areas, qualification for the PLL allows moderate vulnerabilities in one or two of these areas, and substantial vulnerabilities in any of the five areas would disqualify a member for the PLL.
+In addition to a generally positive assessment of the country’s policies in the most recent Article IV consultations, qualification for the PLL is assessed against the same qualification criteria as an FCL arrangement, which are grouped into the following areas: (i) external position and market access; (ii) fiscal policy; (iii) monetary policy; (iv) financial sector soundness and supervision; and (v) data adequacy.
+While requiring strong performance in most of these areas, qualification for the PLL allows moderate vulnerabilities in one or two of these areas, while substantial vulnerabilities in any of the five areas would disqualify a member country for the PLL.

 Liquidity window for crisis bystanders

-Research by IMF staff shows that heightened regional or global stress events affect countries with relatively strong fundamentals that would unlikely be at risk of an idiosyncratic crisis (the crisis bystanders).
-Providing rapid and adequate short-term liquidity to these bystanders during periods of heightened regional or global stress could bolster market confidence, limit contagion, and reduce the overall cost of crises.
-To this end, a six-month PLL arrangement with higher access up to 500 percent of quota could be approved in exceptional circumstances where a member country has an increased actual or potential balance of payment need that is of a short-term nature due to the impact of exogenous shocks, including heightened regional or global stress conditions.
+A six-month PLL arrangement with higher access up to 250 percent of quota could be approved in exceptional circumstances where a member country has an increased actual or potential balance of payment need that is of a short-term nature due to the impact of exogenous shocks, including heightened regional or global stress conditions.
 Under such circumstances, one additional successor six-month PLL arrangement could be approved without observing the cooling-off period, while maintaining the cumulative access limit of 500 percent of quota under all six-month PLL arrangements.

 Countries using the PLL commit to policies aimed at reducing their remaining vulnerabilities identified in the qualification process with focused conditionality.
-Thus, under 1-2 year PLL arrangements, prior actions and performance criteria (other than standard performance criteria) will only be used when they are critical for a program’s success, and a quantified macroeconomic framework underpinned by indicative targets would allow assessment of a country’s progress toward meeting its program objectives.
-1-2 year PLL arrangements are monitored through six-monthly reviews.
+Thus, under one- to two-year PLL arrangements, prior actions, structural benchmarks, and quantitative performance criteria will only be used when they are critical for a program’s success, and a quantified macroeconomic framework underpinned by indicative targets would allow assessment of a country’s progress toward meeting its program objectives.
+One- to two-year PLL arrangements are monitored through six-monthly reviews by the IMF’s Executive Board that will assess the extent to which the program remains on track to achieve its objectives.
 If a member country has an actual balance of payments need at the time of approval of the arrangement, access is phased through semiannual disbursements in line with the same periodicity of reviews.
-Six-month PLL arrangements are not monitored through reviews and do not include ex-post conditionalitys other than standard performance criteria, but could include prior actions if they are considered critical for the success of the arrangements.
+Six-month PLL arrangements are not monitored through reviews but could include prior actions if they are considered critical for the success of the arrangements.

 Low cost to get through tough times

 Lending rate.
-The lending rate is tied to the IMF’s market-related interest rate, known as the basic rate of charge, which is itself linked to the Special Drawing Rights (SDR) interest rate.
-Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 300 percent of quota.
-If credit remains above 300 percent of quota after three years, this surcharge rises to 300 basis points, and is designed to discourage large and prolonged use of IMF resources.
+As with other drawing IMF arrangements, the lending rate comprises (1) the market determined Special Drawing Rights (SDR) interest rate and a margin (currently 100 basis points), together known as the basic rate of charge, and (2) surcharges, which depend on the amount and time that credit is outstanding.
+A surcharge of 200 basis points is paid on the amount of credit outstanding above 187.5 percent of quota.
+If credit remains above 187.5 percent of quota after three years, this surcharge rises to 300 basis points.
+Together, level- and time-based surcharges are designed to discourage large and prolonged use of IMF resources.

 Service charge.
 A service charge of 50 basis points is applied on each amount drawn.